5 critical documentation best practices for docs-as-code

 Enabling contributors to submit changes and improvements

-One of the ways we’ve fostered this collaborative culture is by making it easy for anyone to submit changes and improvements to our documentation.
-We’ve integrated Hyperlint, our AI-powered documentation assistant, with our version control system (in this case, GitHub) to enable seamless contribution workflows.
+One way we’ve fostered this collaborative culture is by making it easy for anyone to submit changes and improvements to our documentation.
+We’ve integrated Hyperlint, our AI-powered documentation assistant, with our version control system (GitHub) to enable seamless contribution workflows.

 With Hyperlint, contributors can easily submit pull requests with suggested edits, corrections, or new content.
 Hyperlint’s AI-powered review process ensures that these changes are automatically checked for grammar, spelling, readability, and adherence to our style guide before being merged.
 This not only streamlines the contribution process but also helps maintain the high quality of our documentation.